USDBioinformatics/SBMLDock/README.md

 -------------------------------------------------------------------------------
 There is test data in the /opt/SBMLAnnotate/ folder to test the tool with.
 To
 	execute SBMLAnnotate you want to use `SBMLAnnotate <inputfile> <outputfile>`.
-	Assuming the image was names sbmldock and you have a folder to mount in the image at /home/wjconn/SBMLDock/mount then you would use a command line like this:
+	Assuming the image was named sbmldock and you have a folder to mount in the image at /home/wjconn/SBMLDock/mount then you would use a command line like this: